zenml-io/terraform-provider-zenml/README.md

 # Create a stack using the components
 resource "zenml_stack" "ml_stack" {
   name = "production-stack"
+  # workspace defaults to "default" if not specified

   components = {
     artifact_store = zenml_stack_component.artifact_store.id